apache/jackrabbit-oak/oak-doc/src/site/markdown/security/accesscontrol.md

 ### API Extensions

+Oak defines the following interfaces extending the access control management API:

+- `PolicyOwner`: Interface to improve pluggability of the access control management and allows to termine if a giving manager handles a given policy.
+- `AccessControlConstants`: Constants related to access control management.

-Oak provides some access control related base classes in `org.apache.jackrabbit.oak.spi.security.authorization.accesscontrol` that may be used for a custom implementation:
+In addition it provides some access control related base classes in `org.apache.jackrabbit.oak.spi.security.authorization.accesscontrol` that may be used for a custom implementation:

 - `AbstractAccessControlList`: abstract base implementation of the `JackrabbitAccessControlList` interface